OUR HISTORY

 1867

-Facing significant financial difficulties, Françoise Maillet decided to close the sugar mill of Domaine de l’Acajou, and then went bankrupt in 1886.
+Facing significant financial difficulties, Françoise Maillet decided to close the sugar mill of the Acajou Estate, and then went bankrupt in 1886.
 The Colonial Land Credit then took possession of the property to settle its debts.

 1885